TallahasseeCollegiate Academy

 What is the dress code?
 Are uniforms required?

 No uniforms are required.
-Students must follow the TCA student code of conduct handbook, which states that all clothing should be school-appropriateStudents are encouraged to wear smart-casual/or athletic wear that is comfortable and presentable.
-Throughout the duration of the program, students will be interacting with the community and potential employers and should dress accordingly.
+Students must follow the TCA student code of conduct handbook, which states that all clothing should be school-appropriateStudents are encouraged to wear smart-casual or athletic wear that is comfortable and presentable.
+Throughout the duration of the program, students will interact with the community and potential employers and should dress accordingly.
 Collegiate Academy students must wear their school lanyard with ID badge daily when on campus.

 What are the lunch options provided?